 Do you waddle the waddle?

-I want to thank all the people who sent us donations.
-You guys are awesome and your help is very much appreciated!
-I also want to thank you all for your continued support by commenting, liking, sharing, and boosting the articles, following us on social media, and last but not least thank you for sending us feedback.
+I would like to thank everyone who sent us donations; your generosity is greatly appreciated.
+I also want to thank all of you for your continued support by commenting, liking, sharing, and boosting the articles, following us on social media, and, last but not least, sending us feedback.

 Tux Machines places great emphasis on covering both GNU and Linux.
 We occasionally also cover other Free and Open Source operating systems, as well as games, applications, instructional posts, and, very occasionally, relevant proprietary software.